 - Students experiencing violence or safety concerns at home

-- International students in situations where their country is experiencing unanticipated COVID-19 concerns or a geopolitical conflict that represents a safety concern for travel
+- International students in situations where their home country is experiencing a disaster, crisis or a geopolitical conflict that represents a safety concern for travel

 If you or a student you know will experience homelessness or unsafe housing during this time period and can not afford alternatives, please complete this application.
-Please note that the priority application will close on November 27 and the priority notification deadline is December 1.
-The application closes on December 08.
+Please note that the priority application deadline will close on October 31, 2023 at 11:59 pm, and the priority decision notification date is November 13, 2023.

-NOTE: If you are in need of housing due to sexual violence/sexual harassment (SVSH) or domestic violence (DV) please reach out to PATH to Care at email@example.com or call their Care Line at 510-643-2005 instead of completing this form.
+NOTE: If you are in need of housing due to sexual violence/sexual harassment (SVSH) or intimate partner violence, please reach out to PATH to Care at firstname.lastname@example.org or call their Care Line at 510-643-2005 instead of completing this form.

 If you have additional questions, please contact your Unit Office.